 ROBBIE SOMERVILLE, a 2000 graduate of Detroit High School, was awarded a \$1,000 scholarship by Ford Trucks and Carl Bean Motors, Clarksville.
 Robbie is the daughter of Tim and Marcelle Somerville of Detroit and plans to study Agriculture Economics at PJC.
 She is the granddaughter of J.C. and Hattie Abernathy of Bogata and John and Connie Somerville of Bagwell.
 Presenting Robbie with the scholarship is Allen Bean, representing Carl Bean Motors.
 This is the third year of the Ford Truck FFA Scholarship Program, which this year attracted 3,442 applicants.

-Clarksville youth football
+Clarksville youth football sign up set for August 3, 2000 The Clarksville Youth Football sign up will be held August 3, 2000 at the First Federal Community Bank Community Room located at 203 West Washington in Clarksville.
+Children who have played in the Clarksville program before will sign up for this year's season at 6:00 p.m.
+New players will sign up at 7:00 p.m.
+All new players are asked to bring a copy of their birth certificate and must be accompanied by a parent or guardian.
+The registration fee is \$60.00.
+It includes a jersey with the child's name on the back which they keep at the end of the season.

-HELP US TO HELP YOU HAVE A GREAT PAPER!

-IF YOU HAVE A FEATURE IDEA.
-A STORY IDEA, COOK OF THE WEEK, PHOTOS OR NEWS, PLEASE CALL NANCY BROWN AT 632-5322 OR 379-4445 OR NANALEE NICHOLS AT 652-4205.
-RED RIVER COUNTY HISTORICAL SOCIETY P. O. BOX 1261 CLARKSVILLE, TEXAS 75426 butterflies.
+For more information contact Laurie Pryor, Team Coordinator at 903-428-8500 or fax 903-428-9036 or by email: LPRYOR@1starnet.com HELP US TO HELP YOU HAVE A GREAT PAPER!
+IF YOU HAVE A FEATURE IDEA, A STORY IDEA.
+COOK OF THE WEEK.
+PHOTOS OR NEWS, PLEASE CALL NANCY BROWN AT 632-5322 OR 379-4445 OR NANALEE RED RIVER COUNTY HISTORICAL SOCIETY P.O.
+BOX 1261 CLARKSVILLE, TEXAS 75426 NICHOLS AT 652-4205.